 to the Junta within Greece.
 Kids are growing their hair,

 smoking hashish and listening to western music coming into the country

 through the US Military Radio station AFRS, and the huge number

 of small clandestine radio stations.
 In 1971 the movie Woodstock

 is shown in Athens, causing near riots.
 For young people it is one

-of the most exciting events of the period and when Jimi Hendrix
+of the most exciting events of the period and when the recently deceased Jimi Hendrix

 appears on the screen the glow of a thousand bic-lighters and